cs23m062/cs6910_assignment1/README.md

                         s = s + np.sum((y[itr]-yp[itr])**2)
                     if np.argmax(y[itr]) == np.argmax(yp[itr]) :
                         c = c + 1
+                '''
+                  if you have any logic which is applied per batch apply here updation rules can also be applied here
+                '''
                 delW,delb = self.backward_propagation(A,H,W,b,y.T)
                 PMA = Arithmetic()    # P - Plus, M - Minus , A - Arithmetic
                 # if you want the ordinary updation rule like sgd,nag etc. :  W = PMA.Subtract(W,delW,self.eta)